 The Delmonico Cut Steakhouse is a family enterprise that has imported Wagyu cattle from the U.S. They are serving Wagyu steak here but only at certain times as wagyu steak is something that not always is available.

 The staff let us taste different steak types that they brought to our table in hot pans.

 To start with we had tomato soup.
 Everything we tasted in this place, including their house wine, was very good.
 As this restaurant is located next door to the Forest Opera it must be the perfect after opera dining place.

 I tried to learn more about Wagyu cattle on the Delmonico Cut Steakhouse website but the English version didn’t work.
 But maybe you can read Polish:

 From Sopot to Gdansk

 After we had finished the lunch we noticed that to get back to Gdansk before dark we will have to take the train.
 No problem at all, there is a train every 7 minutes and you can easily take your bike with you on the train.

 The bike holders in the train were not the least usable but we finally managed it.
 And the lifts at the stations didn’t work but we managed to carry our bikes up and down the stairs.

 Then, in just 25 minutes we were back in Gdansk.
 Where should we go next?

 Yes, we have to return the bikes to the bike rental!

 I hope you liked reading about our bike trip from Gdansk to Sopot Beach.
-We liked the trip and I can recommend using a bike in Gdansk for sightseeing.
+We liked the trip and I can recommend sightseeing in Gdansk by bike.

 Alternatively you can take the train to Sopot both ways and just have a nice walk in Sopot.
 Sopot’s train station is at a short walking distance from the pier, just take the main promenade downhill.

 Bike Trip from Gdansk to Sopot Beach on Sports Tracker

 If you got interested in making a bike trip to Sopot, here is a more precise bike route saved with our Sports Tracker: